cakehonolulu/cakehonolulu.github.io/_site/content/blog/how-emulators-work.md

 _Metal Slug, an impressive 2D game; developed for SNK's Neo-Geo_
 </div>

-A few years ago, I started to ask myself how an emulator works; I initially believed it *had* to be some sort of magic, but at the end of the day, code is just that, _code_.
+A few years ago, I started to ask myself how an emulator works; I initially believed it *had* to be some sort of magic, but at the end of the day, code is just that, _code_ (_Technically_, you _can_ develop an emulator from an ECE-perspective; look up [Verilog](https://en.wikipedia.org/wiki/Verilog) or really, any [Hardware-Description-Language](https://en.wikipedia.org/wiki/Hardware_description_language), but that's beyond the scope for this post).

-~~There are no transistors or chips or CPUs you can design with code per se  (Well, if we ignore programs like LogiSim exist, of course) ...
-So how do they exactly work?~~
-(Except there are, look-up [Verilog]())

 # What is an emulator?